Helicopter Training Cost & Lesson Rates

 | TOTAL | $11,475.00* |

-Need a Budget Estimate for Your Training Path?
+Need a Cost Estimate for Your Training Path?

 Why do final helicopter training costs vary?

-Student progress, lesson frequency, weather, aircraft availability, preparation level, prior experience, and examiner fees can all change the final budget.
+Student proficiency, preparation, lesson frequency, weather, aircraft and instructor availability, prior experience, checkride timing, examiner charges, and current rates can all change the number of hours or outside expenses required.

-Is the hourly helicopter rate the only number that matters?
+Is the hourly aircraft rate the most important number?